pivotal/docs-tap/getting-started.md

     You are left with two Kubernetes clusters:

-    - Workload Cluster, which is where Tanzu Application Platform, including Services toolkit, is installed.
+    - Workload Cluster, which is where Tanzu Application Platform, including Services Toolkit, is installed.
     The cluster Operator is not installed on this cluster.
-    - Services Cluster, which is where only Services toolkit is installed.
+    - Services Cluster, which is where only Services Toolkit is installed.
 Nothing else is installed here.

 #### Steps

->**Important:** The following steps have placeholder values `WORKLOAD-CONTEXT` and `SERVICE-CONTEXT` that you need to change accordingly.
+>**Important:** Some of the commands listed in the following steps have placeholder values `WORKLOAD-CONTEXT` and `SERVICE-CONTEXT`.
+Change these values before running the commands.

 1. As the Service operator, you enable API Projection and Resource Replication between the Workload Cluster and Service Cluster by linking the two clusters together using the `kubectl scp` plug-in.
+Run the command below.

     ```console
     kubectl scp link --workload-kubeconfig-context=WORKLOAD-CONTEXT --service-kubeconfig-context=SERVICE-CONTEXT